cielavenir/cmake/Help/manual/cmake-qt.7.rst

 :prop_tgt:`AUTOMOC_MOC_OPTIONS` target property may be populated to set options to pass to ``moc``.
 The :variable:`CMAKE_AUTOMOC_MOC_OPTIONS` variable may be populated to pre-set the options for all following targets.

+Additional macro names to search for can be added to :prop_tgt:`AUTOMOC_MACRO_NAMES`.

 Additional ``moc`` dependency file names can be extracted from source code by using :prop_tgt:`AUTOMOC_DEPEND_FILTERS`.